 In Grady v.
 Frito Lay, 789 A.2d 735 (Pa.
 Super.
 Ct.
 2001), rev'd, 576 Pa.
 546 (Pa.
-2003), Plaintiffs sued a food manufacturer, claiming that the husband Plaintiff had been injured when he ate the company's corn chips.
-After the manufacturer moved to Plaintiffs' experts' testimony based on Frye, the trial court held that the experts were not qualified to render causation opinions, and the expert's methodology constitute "junk science."
+2003), plaintiffs sued a food manufacturer, claiming that the husband plaintiff had been injured when he ate the company's corn chips.
+After the manufacturer moved to preclude plaintiffs' experts' testimony based on Frye, the trial court held that the experts were not qualified to render causation opinions, and the expert's methodology constitute "junk science."
 Id. at 553.
-The Superior Court reversed, and the case was appealed to the Supreme Court to evaluate the admissibility of the testimony of Plaintiffs' chemical engineering expert.
+The Superior Court reversed, and the case was appealed to the Supreme Court to evaluate the admissibility of the testimony of plaintiffs' chemical engineering expert.
 Id. at 554-555.

-The Supreme Court stated that PA.
-R. EVID.
-702, which incorporates the Frye test, is the applicable rule controlling admissibility of expert testimony.
-Id. at 555.
-The Court also explicitly held Frye, as opposed to Daubert, applies in Pennsylvania.
-Id. at 557.
-The Court noted that proper application of Frye is important and spelled out the following elements of proper application: (1) the proponent of expert evidence bears the burden of establishing all of the elements for its admission under PA.
-R. EVID.
-702, including satisfaction of the Frye rule; (2) Frye "applies to an expert's methods, not his conclusions," and the proponent of the evidence must prove that the methodology is generally accepted by scientists in the relevant field as a method for arriving at the conclusion the expert will testify to; (3) the Frye test is only one of several criteria under Rule 702.
-Id. at 558.
+The Supreme Court stated that Rule 702, and the Frye test, are the applicable rules controlling admissibility of expert testimony in Pennsylvania.
+Id. at 555, 557.
+The Court noted the following elements of proper application:

+- 1. The proponent of expert evidence bears the burden of establishing all elements for its admission under Rule 702, including satisfaction of the Frye rule; - 2.
+Frye "applies to an expert's methods, not his conclusions," and the proponent of the evidence must prove that the methodology is generally accepted by scientists in the relevant field as a method for arriving at the expert's conclusion; - 3.
+The Frye test is only one of several criteria under Rule 702. - 4.
+The trial court must separately consider and decide whether the offered expert is qualified to render the offered testimony, and the standard of review applicable on appeal to a trial court's determination made under Frye is abuse of discretion; - 5.
+The appellate court is not to consider all the evidence and reach its own conclusion.

-The trial court must separately consider and decide whether the offered expert is qualified to render the offered testimony, and the standard of review applicable on appeal to a trial court's determination made under Frye is abuse of discretion; the appellate court is not to consider all the evidence and reach its own conclusion.
-Id. at 559.
-Applying these principles, the Supreme Court concluded that the Superior Court improperly substituted its own judgment.
-Id.
-The Supreme Court applied the proper standard of review itself, and in so doing, held that the expert's methodology "misses the mark," because, while the testing methods used were generally accepted for certain purposes, they were "not also necessarily a generally accepted method that scientists in the relevant field (or fields) use for reaching a conclusion as to whether Doritos remain too hard and too sharp as they are chewed and swallowed to be eaten safely."
+See id. at 559.
+Applying these principles, the Supreme Court concluded that the Superior Court improperly substituted its own judgment, and held that the expert's methodology "misses the mark," because, while the testing methods used were generally accepted for certain purposes, they were "not also necessarily a generally accepted method that scientists in the relevant field (or fields) use for reaching a conclusion as to whether Doritos remain too hard and too sharp as they are chewed and swallowed to be eaten safely."
 Id. at 560-561.
-The Court found that Plaintiffs failed to prove that the expert's methodology was generally accepted "as a means for arriving at such a conclusion."
+The Court found that plaintiffs failed to prove that the expert's methodology was generally accepted "as a means for arriving at such a conclusion."
 Id. at 561.
-Based on this finding, the

-Court concluded that the trial court did not abuse its discretion in precluding the expert's testimony, and reversed the Superior Court's decision.
+Based on this finding, the Court concluded that the trial court did not abuse its discretion in precluding the expert's testimony, and reversed the Superior Court's decision.
 Id.